 The school’s website describes itself as, “Thomas’s Battersea is a busy, thriving, purposeful school, educating 560 boys and girls between the ages of four and 13.
 As you would expect of any Thomas’s school, the most important school rule is to ‘Be Kind’.
-We offer a rich and broad curriculum, with Art, Ballet, Drama, ICT, French, Music and PE all taught by specialist teachers from a child’s first day in school”.
+We offer a rich and broad curriculum, with Art, Ballet, Drama, ICT, French, Music, and PE all taught by specialist teachers from a child’s first day in school”.

-“The school is structured in three, three-year stages (the Lower, Middle and Upper Schools) within a framework of ‘Enjoyment, Learning and Achievement’, which informs a child’s journey through the school.
+“The school is structured in three, three-year stages (the Lower, Middle, and Upper Schools) within a framework of ‘Enjoyment, Learning and Achievement’, which informs a child’s journey through the school.
 Children join at the age of four and leave at 11 or 13”.

-“Whilst we are proud of our record of the senior school entrance and scholarship successes, we place a greater emphasis on a set of core values, which include kindness, courtesy, confidence, humility and learning to be givers, not takers.
-We hope that our pupils will leave this school with a strong sense of social responsibility, set on a path to become net contributors to society and to flourish as conscientious and caring citizens of the world.
+“Whilst we are proud of our record of the senior school entrance and scholarship successes, we place a greater emphasis on a set of core values, which include kindness, courtesy, confidence, humility, and learning to be givers, not takers.
+We hope that our pupils will leave this school with a strong sense of social responsibility, set on a path to become net contributors to society, and flourish as conscientious and caring citizens of the world.
 In a rich language environment children are encouraged to speak and listen in a range of situations; they communicate as they investigate and problem solve; they develop confidence and skills in expressing themselves and extend their social skills.
 Teachers model rich language and encourage children to express their thoughts and ideas through conversation”.

-Catherine missed Prince George’s first day of school, as she was expecting her third child Prince Louis in September 2017 and was suffering from acute morning sickness.
+Catherine missed Prince George’s first day of school, as she was expecting her third child, Prince Louis, in September 2017 and was suffering from acute morning sickness.
 But Palace released this beautiful official portrait marking George’s first day.
 We can expect a similar picture today also.

 Updated: As expected Palace shared the cute picture marking Princess Charlotte’s first day of school.